 One company is on a mission to change that.
 Remora retrofits long-haul trucks with a carbon capture device and sells the captured CO2 to concrete producers and other end-users.

-On Wednesday, October 20th, we will speak with Paul Gross, Co-Founder and CEO of Remora, to learn more about transportable carbon capture technology and its potential to decarbonize long-haul trucking.
+We spoke with Paul Gross, Co-Founder and CEO of Remora, to learn more about transportable carbon capture technology and its potential to decarbonize long-haul trucking.

 Climate and the Water Crisis with Will Sarni

 Why are investors buying up water rights?
 The impacts of climate change on the global water supply are growing, and with it water-related conflict and inequity.
 While trying to mitigate the source of the climate change crisis, it is also imperative that we adapt to its consequences.

 Financial Risk Reporting with Emily Wasley of WSP

 The Task Force on Climate-related Financial Disclosures (TCFD) was established by the Financial Stability Board in 2015 to provide reliable information about financial institutions’ climate-related risks and opportunities to stakeholders.